Trump homeland security chief Kirstjen Nielsen heckled at Mexican eatery

 At a White House briefing Monday, Nielsen defended the Trump administration's newly enforced "zero tolerance" policy for people trying to cross into the U.S. from Mexico without visas.
 Nielsen falsely claimed that federal law requires family separation when parents, even those legally seeking asylum, are held for prosecution.
 And she said family separation is not a new policy.

+Reports of young children left crying in border processing centers and in "tender age" shelters in South Texas touched off several protests Tuesday across the country.

-So far this spring more than 2,300 child migrants have been separated from parents — many fleeing violence in Central America — and housed, at least temporarily, in federal and nonprofit-run childcare facilities in border states.
+So far this spring, more than 2,300 child migrants have been separated from parents — many fleeing violence in Central America — and housed, at least temporarily, in the federal and nonprofit-run childcare facilities in border states.

 At least 13 Democratic lawmakers, citing the falsehoods and the execution of the "zero tolerance" policy that has torn toddlers and teenagers away from mothers and fathers, have called on Nielsen to resign.
 A number of Republicans have also called on President Donald Trump to reverse the policy.